syncfusion-content/javascript-docs/js/api/ejRibbon.md

-It is used to expand the ribbon tab content.
+Expands the ribbon tab content.